-- 1 The master plan update.
-This - 2 project will consist of updating the Gary/Chicago - 3 International Airport's master plan, including the - 4 Airport Layout Plan. - 5 A new Airport Layout Plan will serve - 6 as a planning tool for the airport, depicting - 7 existing facilities and future facilities designed - 8 to accommodate future demand. - 9 The Master Plan update will include - 10 a review of the Airport's inventory, an aviation - 11 demand forecast, facility requirements analysis, - 12 alternative developments to meet future demand and - 13 upgrade airfield facilities. - 14 The estimated allowable cost for - 15 this project is \$1 million. - The second project is the apron - 17 rehabilitation.
-The project description is as - 18 follows. - 19 This project consists of the - 20 rehabilitation of approximately 63,400 square yards - 21 of apron pavement.
-The project is divided into - 22 several phases in order to maintain operational - 23 access to various areas on the airfield. - 24 Exhibit B shows the area and
+1 The master plan update.
+This 2 project will consist of updating the Gary/Chicago 3 International Airport's master plan, including the 4 Airport Layout Plan.
+5 A new Airport Layout Plan will serve 6 as a planning tool for the airport, depicting 7 existing facilities and future facilities designed 8 to accommodate future demand.
+9 The Master Plan update will include 10 a review of the Airport's inventory, an aviation 11 demand forecast, facility requirements analysis, 12 alternative developments to meet future demand and 13 upgrade airfield facilities.
+14 The estimated allowable cost for 15 this project is \$1 million.
+16 The second project is the apron 17 rehabilitation.
+The project description is as 18 follows.
+19 This project consists of the 20 rehabilitation of approximately 63,400 square yards of apron pavement.
+The project is divided into 21 or apron pavement.
+The project is divided into 21 22 several phases in order to maintain operational

+24 Exhibit B shows the area and